danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

   - Rethink the Problem
   - The Solution
   - Product Definition
-  - Designs
-  - Outcome
+  - Where We Are Now
 ---

 Care Advisor is a suite of "moonshot" AI offerings where each explores one division of medical imaging.
 This is my part in one of those moonshots.

 Note that this project is a less traditional example of my work as a product designer because the final solution has no interface.
 Instead, I helped design and build the most ambitious AI service within the IBM Watson Health portfolio.
-However, if you're really looking for a more interaction design example, see <a href="../work/ibm-clinical-review.html">IBM Watson Clinical Review</a>.
+However, if you're really looking for an interaction design example, see <a href="../work/ibm-clinical-review.html">IBM Watson Clinical Review</a>.

 ## My Role